rm-hull/byok/README.md

 ## Debugging

-From the ubuntu command line install gdb and ddd:
+From the ubuntu command line install gdb and [nemiver](https://en.wikipedia.org/wiki/Nemiver):

-    $ sudo apt-get install gdb ddd
+    $ sudo apt-get install gdb nemiver

 Build an iso image and then launch qemu, making it wait for the debugger to attach:

     $ make iso qemu-gdb

-In a separate terminal, launch gdb (or ddd) and at the GDB prompt, connect to the suspended QEMU and load the symbols from the kernel
+In a separate terminal, launch gdb (or nemiver) and at the GDB prompt, connect to the suspended QEMU and load the symbols from the kernel
 image: